docker/docs/docker-cloud/builds/automated-build.md

 At the minimum you need a build rule composed of a source branch (or tag) and destination Docker tag to set up an automated build.
-You can also change where the build looks for the Dockerfile, set a path to the files the build will use (the build context), set up multiple static tags or branches to build from, and use regular expressions (regexes) to dynamically select source code to build and create dynamic tags.
+You can also change where the build looks for the Dockerfile, set a path to the files the build use (the build context), set up multiple static tags or branches to build from, and use regular expressions (regexes) to dynamically select source code to build and create dynamic tags.